felipecode/coiltraine/docs/carla_challenge_coil_baseline.md

     python3 view_model.py  -f baselines -e resnet34imnet -cp 180000 -cv 0.9

-After running, you will see on the botton corner the activations of resnet intermediate layers.
+After running, you will see on the bottom corner the activations of resnet intermediate layers.
 You can command a destination for the agent by using the arrow keys from the keyboard.